Prostitution in Morocco

 Many children are vulnerable as adoption laws in Morocco are very rigid and difficult.
 Morocco's increasing reputation for attracting foreign pedophiles made it sign various international treaties to deal with the problem.
 Male prostitution exists but is stigmatised.

 Health services for Moroccan sex workers include OPALS, an organisation promoting treatments for HIV/AIDS.

 Traditionally, women's roles in North African society have been rigidly defined, particularly so with increasing Islamification.
 Yet the economic and social realities often provide few alternatives to many Moroccan women, and the area has increasingly been seen as permissive to prostitution.

 French colonial rule

+Historically, prostitution was connected to slavery in Morocco.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have sexual intercourse with his female slave, prostitution in the Islamic world was commonly practiced by a pimp selling his female slave on the slave market to a client, who was then allowed to have sex with her as her new owner; the client would then cancel his purchase and return the slave to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

+Many authors such as Christelle Taraud have attributed the increase in prostitution during the French colonial period to the abolition of slavery in Morocco.

+The colonial French authorities pursued an anti slavery policy, and between the second quarter of the 20th century and the 1950s, the slaves in Morocco where gradually manumitted.

+In this time period, most slaves in Morocco where female house slaves, who were commonly used as domestic servants and sexually exploited in accordance with concubinage in Islam, and many destitute former female slaves, are claimed to have turned to prostitution to survive after manumission.